pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 The longitude to render (must also set latitude)

 Set both latitude and longitude to 0 to disable fixed position and use the current location.

+### Restrict Scale To Tile Layers

+Only allow zooming in/out to the tile layer limits.
+Also all steps between scales will be the next tile layer (no tile scaling).

 ---